vagran/dxf-viewer/test/README.md

 The expression is Python, evaluated once per file; whatever it returns prints beside the file name, and falsy results are skipped — so a predicate reads as a filter and a count reads as a ranking.
-Scans `fixtures/` plus `test-data/` if you have a corpus there, and skips directories that are not present, so it works in a fresh clone.
+Scans `fixtures/` plus `test-data/sample-files/` if you have a corpus there, and skips directories that are not present, so it works in a fresh clone. `test-data/selected-samples/` is deliberately not scanned: it is symlinks into `sample-files/`, which is scanned whole, so listing both would report every one of those drawings twice, under two names.

 Two modes.
 The default parses with **ezdxf** — ask what a drawing *means*, in entities, blocks, layers and header variables. `--raw` tokenizes into `(code, value)` pairs and interprets nothing —